Why is reading at home with your child so important?

 "Strive For Five"

 In school, we encourage all children to read with an adult at home at least five times each week - or 'Strive for Five'!
-Children who achieve this weekly are rewarded with a special 'Strive for Five' certificate.
+Children who achieve this weekly are rewarded with a special 'Strive for Five' sparkly sticker.

 Please support your child with reading regularly at home and achieving Strive for Five - reading at home really does make such a difference to children's learning right across the curriculum.